How to Open Gifts (Not the Kind You’re Thinking of)

 The gifts aren’t chocolates, gift cards, or mugs.
 And they’re not wrapped up in lovely boxes with beautiful bows.

-These are spoken gifts, nicely wrapped in a non-specific compliment, or not-so-nicely wrapped in a criticism or complaint.
+These are spoken gifts, nicely wrapped in a non-specific compliment, or not-so-nicely wrapped in a vague criticism or complaint.
 They are also nonverbal gifts, wrapped in a positive gesture like a thumbs-up or negative gesture like rolling eyes.

 Ineffective leaders reject or ignore these gifts.
 Effective leaders open them, regardless of the wrapping, so they can learn what they are doing that’s helpful or not helpful for the gift-giver.